On This Page

 Students in the vicinity of a large-scale emergency should first contact your local program site staff.
 Each program will have specific procedures for emergency situations and students are encouraged to promptly follow.
 We also recommend checking in with your family and friends at home to assure your well-being.

-We highly recommend that parents/guardians wishing to visit you abroad do so after the midterm exams/break.
+We highly recommend that parents/guardians wishing to visit you abroad do so during your program's break.
 This will give you enough time to become acclimated into your host program and country, and allow you to adjust to your new academic culture.

 Students will register for the following semester as usual while abroad.
 They are expected to know what courses they need to take prior to departure for their semester abroad since they will be unable to meet with their advisor while abroad.
 Students will need to take into consideration the time zone difference when registering.
 The Office of the Registrar will email students the date and time for their registration, their pin number, as well as information on the course booklet.
 Should students have any questions, they should contact the Office of the Registrar directly.